Back to California

 • Removes the requirement that parents must have worked less than 100 hours in the past four weeks to be eligible for CalWORKs aid.

-• Eliminates the need for families to meet specific federal Aid to Families with Dependent Children (AFDC) program requirements when applying for CalWORKs assistance.
+• Eliminates the need for families to meet specific federal Aid to Families with Dependent Children (AFDC) program requirements to qualify for assistance.

 Who It Names or Affects

-• Families with children under 18 who need financial assistance.
+• Families with children under 18 who need financial support or care.

 Terms To Know